 Ms. Duffy chose the National Aquarium to receive the $10,000 grant that accompanies the award from YLACES.
 The 2019 YES Medal Award will help the National Aquarium expand its citizen science and community-based habitat restoration programming over the coming year.
 With this funding, approximately 380 students from six schools will create wildlife habitat by raising native plants in their school yards during the fall and winter, and then transplanting them to a restoration project site in the spring.
 This citizen science program works with wildlife experts and more than a thousand community members to make wildlife species observations throughout the Baltimore metropolitan area primarily through an annual Masonville Cove BioBlitz and the City Nature Challenge.

-The Medal will be presented to Ms. Duffy at the annual meeting of the Maryland Association for Environmental and Outdoor Education (MAEOE) in February 2020.
+The Medal was presented to Ms. Duffy at the annual meeting of the Maryland Association for Environmental and Outdoor Education (MAEOE) in February 2020.

 The YES Medal is awarded annually in recognition of a significant contribution to youth learning as citizen environmental scientists.
 The Medal is presented with a grant to an organization of the recipient’s choosing to further the organization’s work consistent with the objectives of YLACES -- to develop citizens with scientific habits of mind, utilizing the environmental as a learning laboratory where students conduct inquiry-based research and contribute to a better collective understanding of our changing worlds.

 Maura leads the National Aquarium’s participation in the annual Masonville Cove BioBlitz and the City Nature Challenge More information is on the National Aquarium website under Urban Biodiversity and Habitat Restoration: